nlgranger/SeqTools/docs/installation.rst

 Installation
 ============

-LazyProc can be installed from `PyPi <https://pypi.python.org/pypi/lproc>`_:
+SeqTools can be installed from `PyPi <https://pypi.python.org/pypi/seqtools>`_:

 .. code-block:: bash

-   pip install lproc
+   pip install seqtools

 or from the source repository instead: